-PRESBYTERIAN CHURCH OF FOREST HILLS-Rev. Albert Sheppard, M.A., minister.
-Church services: Sunday, 10 a = Bible School, 11 a. m. public worship.
+Presbyterian Church of Forest Hills-Rev. Albert Sheppard, M.A., minister.
+Church services: Sunday, 10 a. m.
+Bible School, 11 a. m. public worship.
 Seminole Avenue and Gown Street.

-FIRST CHURCH OF CHRIST, SCIENTIST, OF FOREST HILLS-SETices Sunday at II a. m.; Sunday School, 9.45 a.
-Wednesday evening at 8.
+FIRST CHURCH OF CHRIST, SCIENTIST, OF FOREST HILLS-Services Sunday at II a. m.; Sunday School, 9.45 a. m.; Wednesday evening at 8.
 Reading room open daily, except Sundays and holidays, from 2 to 4 p. m.
-Masonic Temple
+Masonic Temple.

 ROMAN CATHOLIC-Masses at the Church of Our Lady-Queen of Martyrs, 7, 8, 9, 10 and 11 a. m.
 Sundays.
 Rosary and Benediction, Sunday 4 p. m.
-Classes in Bible history meets in the Rectory directly after the 9 o'clock Mass.
-Catecher cal instruction for the younger children at 3:30 p. m.
+Classes in Bible history meet in the Rectory directly after the 9 o'clock Mass.
+Catechetical instruction for the younger children at 3:30 p. m.
 Mondays.
-Devotions followed by Benediction on Fridays. p. m.
+Devotions followed by Benediction on Fridays, 8 p. m.
 Ascan Avenue, near Queens Boulevard.